zig-gamedev/zig-gamedev/README.md

 ## Requirements

-This project uses [DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/gettingstarted-dx12agility/) which allows to always use latest DirectX 12 features regardless of Windows version (this will work from Windows 10 November 2019 Update).
+This project uses [DirectX 12 Agility SDK](https://devblogs.microsoft.com/directx/gettingstarted-dx12agility/) which allows to always use latest DirectX 12 features regardless of Windows version (this works from Windows 10 November 2019 Update).
 In particular, following Windows versions are supported:

-* Windows 10 May 2021 Update (ver.
-21H1) or newer
+* Windows 10 May 2021 Update (Build 19043) or newer
-* Windows 10 October 2020 Update (ver.
-20H2, Build 19042.789+)
+* Windows 10 October 2020 Update (Build 19042.789+)
-* Windows 10 May 2020 Update (ver.
-2004, Build 19041.789+)
+* Windows 10 May 2020 Update (Build 19041.789+)
-* Windows 10 November 2019 Update (ver.
-1909, Build 18363.1350+)
+* Windows 10 November 2019 Update (Build 18363.1350+)

 ## Samples
 1. [simple raytracer](samples/simple_raytracer): This sample..